Phototherapy for Atopic Dermatitis

 What To Think About

-UVB treatment requires little time (from seconds to minutes), while UVA treatment is more time-consuming (typically 20 minutes per treatment).
+Treatments are usually given 2 times a week.
+UVB treatment requires little time (from seconds to minutes).
+UVA treatment is more time-consuming (typically 20 minutes for a treatment).

-A similar type of treatment, psoralen plus ultraviolet light therapy (PUVA) combines a type of medicine (psoralen) with ultraviolet A (UVA) light to treat atopic dermatitis.
+A similar type of treatment, psoralen plus ultraviolet light therapy (PUVA), combines a type of medicine (psoralen) with ultraviolet A (UVA) light to treat atopic dermatitis.
 The psoralen makes the skin more sensitive to the ultraviolet light.
-This therapy has additional risks but enhances the effectiveness of UVA light.
+This therapy has additional risks but it makes the UVA light more effective.

 eMedicineHealth Medical Reference from Healthwise